nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 If so, we retrieve it; Otherwise, we perform a similar check for `Volunteer`, and retrieve it if such a `Volunteer` exists.

-The primary method in which these edits are performed is through the `EditDescriptor` class.
+These edits are performed primarily through the `EditDescriptor` class.
 This class contains `Optional` types of the **union** of the fields between `Elderly` and `Volunteer`.
-In order to "transform" a given volunteer/elderly with the new edited fields, 2 important static methods are provided:
+In order to "transform" a given volunteer/elderly with the edited fields, 2 important static methods are provided:
 - `createEditedElderly(Elderly, EditDescriptor)`: returns a new `Elderly` representing the given `Elderly` modified with the values specified in the `EditDescriptor`
 - `createEditedVolunteer(Volunteer, EditDescriptor)`: returns a `Volunteer` representing the given `Volunteer` modified